standards-hub/Nuxt_documentation_installation/How-To-NuxtDocs.md

     publish_dir: ./dist
 ```

+> Note: if this file `cd.yml` doesn't exist, then add folder and file, `.github/workflows/cd.yml`.

 For a new workflow, paste the following content into a new file called cd.yml in .github/workflows directory:

 > Note: Also, in the GitHub repository activate the GitHub Pages by go into `Settings` \ `Pages` and in the `Source` section select: